Kortatu: Demos and Tours

 They recorded a demo which included their first three songs in 1985.
 In the same year, they included those songs in the landmark album known as "Four's Album", because of the sharing with other three new bands: Cicatriz, Jotakie and Kontuz-Hi.

 That year they toured first time around all the Basque Country, and also played in Madrid and Barcelona.
 On May 31, played in Martutene Prison (Donostia) with Barricada.
 Some months later, Joseba Sarrionandia, a recognized writer and poet who was imprisoned because of his ETA membership, escaped with another prisoner, Iñaki Pikabea, inside a loudspeaker, after a gig by Imanol.
-Kortatu and Barricada were accused of preparing the escapes, and they were banned in any prison to play, but nothing was proved.
+Kortatu and Barricada were accused of preparing the escapes, and they were banned from playing in all prisons, but nothing was proved.
 After that they wrote their best-known song, Sarri Sarri, about the escape of Sarrionandia.
 In fact, it was a cover, including new lyrics, of Toots & the Maytals´ Chatty Chatty.

 In 1987, they went across the Iron Curtain to perform in Poland on Róbrege Festival.